Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 So, when is Dynamic Seating indicated for a wheelchair user?

 Dynamic seating has many potential applications.
 Dynamic components absorb and diffuse force, protecting the wheelchair user from injury caused by sustained and/or repeated forces and reducing damage to the seating system and wheelchair.
+Dynamic Seating allows movement within the seating system without loss of alignment.
 Movement provides sensory input which many clients seek out.
 Dynamic seating components may improve postural control, stability, and function.
 That’s the short answer.

 Here is a list of more specific clinical applications: